Already 150 years ago some people had started to experiment with electronically produced music, and in 1928 Léon Theremin made the theremin

 Sometimes the different techniques are combined.

-By the end of the 1960s some already famous musicians started to use synthesizers, for example
+In the mid 1960s some already famous musicians started to use synthesizers, for example Beach Boys

-At this time they played a disharmonious, but innovative music based upon synthesizers.
+At this time they played a disharmonious, but innovative, music called krautrock

 They released three albums in Germany in the first years of the 1970s.